Fikifh/hapi-backend/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Lumen, please send an e-mail fo All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability, please send an e-mail fo All security vulnerabilities will be promptly addressed.

 ## License